trussworks/trussels-guide/README.md

 ## Architecture

 The guide is hosted on Github Pages.
 DNS is managed via the Truss AWS account.
-Merges to `master` deploy in a couple of minutes.
+Merges to `main` deploy in a couple of minutes.

 Github Pages acts like Jekyll, more or less.